Search This Blog

 2. Proactive Risk Strategy ("Plan-ahead approach")

-• Risks are identified, analyzed, and planned for before they occur.
+• In Proactive strategy of risk management, risks are identified, analyzed, and planned for before they occur.

 👉 Example: The project team that anticipates a key developer leave.